doyouknowthis/terraform-aws-cert-study-material/terraform/day-3/_01_terraform_expressions.md

 - \> >= < <=: compare against an specific version
 - ~>: allows the rightmost version (last number) to increment

+## Progressive versioning

+A good practice of using the latest version to keep a proactive stance of security, modernity and development agility.